 When you’ve had your fill of history, culture and man-made wonders, sometimes sun, sea and sand is all you need.
 Desert islands like Fiji and Maui top the bucket lists of many a traveller, with all the ingredients for the perfect exotic holiday: tropical climes, swaying palms and blissful white-sand beaches.
 Closer to home, the Canary Island of Fuerteventura and Vis in Croatia make getting away from it all as easy as pie.
 Whether you're after some serious escapism or want to marvel at mother nature, Lucy McGuire picks some of the most exotic places to travel in the world.
+And for more inspiration, read our where to go when alternative month-by-month guide.

 With a legendary surf scene and golden crescent beaches that span more than 120 miles, there are attractions everywhere you turn in Hawaii.
 Maui, known as "the Valley Isle", is a favourite for its misty peaks, gorgeous sunsets and bamboo forests.
 Relax on Kaanapali Beach or see the red sands at Kaihalulu – it’s like no other beach in the world.